treadle/treadle-clients/apps/mobile/README.md

 ## Tech stack

 - React Native
-Used to create the native app in javascript.
+(Used to create the native app in javascript)

 - Expo
-Used to ease the development process.
+(Used to ease the development process)

 - Tensorflow.js
-AI inference.
+(AI inference)

 - Zustand
-Handy library for React state management
+(Handy library for React state management)